-Mentors are devoted to student growth as young coders.
+Mentors are devoted to students' growth as young coders.

 Volunteer mentors are the heart of Bold Idea’s coding education programs.
 Our students depend on their mentors for encouragement and coaching as they develop their projects.
-Rather than give answers, mentors challenge students to work together as a team and problem solve – whether it’s a bug in their program, a tough coding concept or what step to take next.
+Rather than give answers, mentors challenge students to work together as a team and solve problems on their own, including bugs in their program, tough coding concepts and what step to take next.